fataik1/fataik1.github.io/_posts/2020-04-27-jain-university.md

 So, what can help determine the type of degree you'd like to get?

 While working on my code, I ran a permutation importance graph.
 The degree type you would like to Specialise in will help increase you determine the degree type you'll get.
+Specialization happens after you complete your undergrad.
+The MBA percentage tells you the likelihood of a person to finish off school and get their masters.

 ![Perm Graph.png]({{site.baseurl}}/img/Perm Graph.png)

+We can see that higher 2nd education & how close you are getting your MBA can factor the degree type as well.
+Surprised that your regular degree percentage would matter less than your MBA percentage.
+Since, some people don't continue on with school.